rust-lang/book/src/ch04-01-what-is-ownership.md

 This error identifies that `s1` is moved by `add_suffix`, and therefore it cannot be used afterward.
 More generally, the compiler will enforce this principle:

-> **Moved heap data principle:** if a variable has moved ownership of its heap data to another owner, then that variable cannot be used after the move.
+> **Moved heap data principle:** if a variable `x` has ownership of its heap data moved to another variable `y`, then `x` cannot be used after the move.

 ### Summary

-In sum, ownership is primarily a discipline of heap management.
-All heap data must be owned by exactly one variable, and that variable is responsible for deallocating the heap data at the end of its scope.
-Ownership can be transferred by assignments and function calls.
-Heap data can only be accessed through its current owner, not a previous owner.
+In sum, ownership is primarily a discipline of heap management:
+* All heap data must be owned by exactly one variable.
+* Rust deallocates heap data once its owner goes out of scope.
+* Ownership can be transferred by moves, which happen on assignments and function calls.
+* Heap data can only be accessed through its current owner, not a previous owner.

-Note that in this explanation, we have repeatedly emphasized not just *how* Rust's safeguards work, but *why* they avoid undefined behavior.
+In this explanation, we have repeatedly emphasized not just *how* Rust's safeguards work, but *why* they avoid undefined behavior.
 When you get an error message from the Rust compiler, it's easy to get frustrated if you don't understand why Rust is complaining.
 Hopefully the models of memory and ownership we describe here will help you in the future with interpreting Rust's error messages and designing more Rustic APIs.